Criminal Justice Certificate

-Applications are available online, via email (email@example.com), calling (413) 545-4059, or by stopping by Thompson Hall rm 712.
-Please note for University of Massachusetts matriculated, degree-seeking students, applications are only accepted beginning the day after the end of the current semester’s add/drop deadline through the 6th Friday after the add/drop deadline.
-Degree-seeking University of Massachusetts students admitted into the program should expect to possibly take 3 or more of the required courses on-line through CPE: http://www.umassulearn.net.
+Applications are available online, via email (email@example.com), calling (413) 545-4059, or by stopping by Thompson 712.
+Please note for University of Massachusetts matriculated, degree-seeking students, applications are only accepted beginning the day after the end of the current semester's add/drop deadline through the 6th Friday after the add/drop deadline.
+Degree-seeking UMass students admitted into the program should expect to take 3 or more of the required courses online through Continuing and Professional Education.

 Certificate students not matriculated at the University of Massachusetts normally take all of their courses online through CPE.
 Upon completion students must fill out a Completion Form and submit an unofficial transcription.

 Sociol 323, Sociology of Law

 |_____||Three upper-level (200+) Sociology / CJ courses, one of which may be taken in a department other than Sociology and approved on a case-by-case basis by the Chief Undergraduate Advisor.
 Courses offered vary by semester; most are offered only online.|